vmware-archive/operator-builder/docs/markers.md

 ## Collection Markers

 A second marker type `+operator-builder:collection:field` can be used with the same arguments as a Field Marker.
-These markers are used to define global Fields for your Collection and can be used in any of its associated components.
+These markers are used to define global fields for your Collection and can be used in any of its associated components.

-Important: If you use a marker on a [collection resource](workload-collections.md#collection-resources) do *not* use the collection marker.
-Use the regular field marker: `+operator-builder:field`.
+If you include any marker on a [collection resource](workload-collections.md#collection-resources) it will be treated as a collection marker and will configure a field in the collection's custom resource.
-Using a regular field marker on a collection resource will result in a collection field since it is on a collection resource.

-If you do use a collection marker on a collection resource, the resulting source code will not compile since the object variables will refer to a collection that does not exist.